En-Jen/testimonial-slider/README.md

 ## The Challenge 💪

-The challenge is to build out this testimonial slider and get it looking as close to the design as possible.
+Challenge by [Frontend Mentor](https://www.frontendmentor.io/) to build out this testimonial slider and get it looking as close to the design as possible.
+Click [here](https://www.frontendmentor.io/challenges/coding-bootcamp-testimonials-slider-4FNyLA8JL) to see the challenge.

 Users should be able to: